• Skip to main content

 Cream butter and sugar.
 In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and sugar for around 5 minutes until light and creamy.

 • Add eggs.
 Add the eggs, one at a time, beating until combined before adding the next egg.
+Add in the orange blossom water and vanilla extract and mix in.
 Ensure that you scrape down the sides and base of the bowl.
 The mixture may look curdled, but this is normal so don't worry.

 • Make the glaze.
-Sift powdered icing sugar into a bowl and add 2-3 tablespoons of reserved cherry syrup and whisk until the desired consistency is reached.
-If you like a super thick glaze, then add less syrup.
-If it's too thick then add in more cherry syrup.
+Sift powdered icing sugar into a bowl and add the orange blossom water and milk and whisk until the desired consistency is reached.
+If you like a super thick glaze, then add less milk If it's too thick then add in more milk.

-Drizzle the cherry glaze over your cooled pound cake, decorate with fresh cherries and flaked almonds, slice, serve and enjoy!
+Drizzle the orange blossom glaze over your cooled pound cake, slice, serve and enjoy!

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.